 For SfN members:

 Educators, students, and members of the general public need your expertise.
-If you are a neuroscientist or completing graduate studies in neuroscience, SfN can pair you with educators who could use your help.
+If you are a neuroscientist or completing graduate studies in neuroscience, SfN can pair you with educators and others who could use your help.

 For Educators: How the Program Works